Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

-\citet{yang2018peorl} present a unified framework PEORL that integrates symbolic planning with HRL to cope with decision-making in a dynamic environment with uncertainties.
+\textbf{Action Languages.} Some works have integrated action languages with symbolic planning with RL, where symbolic planning functions as a high-level policy and low-level policies are implemented by RL algorithms.
+Yang et al.~\cite{yang2018peorl} present a unified framework PEORL that integrates symbolic planning with HRL to cope with decision-making in a dynamic environment with uncertainties.
 In PEORL, symbolic plans are used to guide the agent's task execution and learning, and the learned experience is fed back to symbolic knowledge to improve planning.
-This method leads to rapid policy search and robust symbolic plans in complex domains. \citet{lyu2019sdrl} propose SDRL that can handle both high-dimensional sensory inputs and symbolic planning.
-The task-level interpretability is enabled by relating symbolic actions to options.
-SDRL features a planner-controller and meta-controller architecture, which takes charge of subtask scheduling, data-driven subtask learning, and subtask evaluation, respectively. \emph{Fig. \ref{fig:symbolicplanning} illustrates the framework in the scenario where an agent learns to move to the door, open the door, then reach the goal.
-Symbolic planning gives the symbolic solution of the current action model: $move(e), activate$, then $push$.
-These symbolic actions are mapped to options in RL: $\widetilde{move}(e), \widetilde{grab}(F)$, etc. The optimal option $\widetilde{rotate}$ are then chosen by the high-level policy, and its corresponding low-level policy $\pi_{\widetilde{rotate}}$ chooses an action to be executed in the environment.
-On the contrary, the experience of the agent is used to guide the symbolic planning.
-The three components cross-fertilize each other and eventually converge to an optimal symbolic plan along with the learned subtasks, bringing together the advantages of long-term planning capability with symbolic knowledge and end-to-end RL directly from a high-dimensional sensory input.} Furthermore, \citet{illanes2020symbolic} explore the use of high-level symbolic PDDL action models as a framework for defining final-state goal tasks and automatically producing their corresponding reward functions. \citet{jothimurugan2021compositional} propose a novel compositional RL algorithm that leverages the structure in the specification to decompose the policy synthesis problem into a high-level planning problem and a set of low-level control problems.
-Then, it interleaves model-based high-level planning with model-free RL to compute a policy that maximizes the probability of satisfying the specification.
+During training, quality is assessed based on returns, while a goal guides subsequent iterations to generate higher-quality plans.
+Later, Lyu et al.~\cite{lyu2019sdrl} further generalize the goal of the PEORL framework~\cite{yang2018peorl} and enhance it by integrating DRL to handle both high-dimensional sensory inputs and symbolic planning.
+The proposed SDRL method includes a planner, a controller and a meta-controller, as demonstrated in Fig.~\ref{fig:symbolicplanning}, which takes charge of subtask scheduling, data-driven subtask learning, and subtask evaluation, respectively.
+The three components cross-fertilize each other and eventually converge to an optimal symbolic plan and subpolicies, bringing together the advantages of long-term planning and end-to-end RL.